Nivalyx/osu-wiki/wiki/People/Tournament_Committee/id.md

 The **Tournament Committee** is a panel of skilled and established organisers and helpers in the tournament scene.

-**Tournament Committee** merupakan panel yang beranggotakan dalam lingkungan turnamen.
+**Tournament Committee** merupakan panel yang beranggotakan para penyelenggara turnamen dan pengguna-pengguna lainnya yang telah banyak berkecimpung dalam lingkungan turnamen.

 Mereka bertanggung jawab untuk: